cube-drone/blog2025/hugosite/content/posts/2025/house_of_leaves/index.md

 >
 > *However.*
 >
-> The words may not mean much in themselves, but their significance is so enormous that any attempt to construct an all-encompassing interpretive lens for *House of Leaves* must take them into account.
+> The words may not mean much in themselves, but their significance is so enormous that any attempt to construct an all-encompassing interpretive lens for *{{<blue>}}House{{</blue>}} of Leaves* must take them into account.
 That's because they reappear all over the book.
 Not just words, but whole phrases appear in Johnny's poems, elsewhere in Pelafina's letters, and *even in Zampanò's writing.* For the sake of brevity and sanity, I will leave it there, and you can do whatever you want with it.

 And that is kind of key to the whole book.
 You can easily imagine Johnny, desperate for communication from his mother, trained to find hidden codes and ciphers in everything, already prone to [apophenia](https://en.wikipedia.org/wiki/Apophenia), poring over these words again and again and again, attempting to solve this unsolvable puzzle forever until it spirals out, destroying his life.

-This is the same self-destructive impulse that could cause Johnny to compile House of Leaves, why he would do it despite it driving him mad.
+This is the same self-destructive impulse that could cause Johnny to compile {{<blue>}}House{{</blue>}} of Leaves, why he would do it despite it driving him mad.

 This book is this page, too: a meaningless labyrinth, meant to be explored but not understood.
 Like the [Codex Seraphinianus](https://en.wikipedia.org/wiki/Codex_Seraphinianus) it's meant to _evoke_ internal consistency without needing to _contain_ it.

 ## That's Why It Works

-A lot of people don't like House of Leaves because Zampanó is unbearably pretentious and Johnny is unbearably lewd, this is a an entirely valid complaint and I think a good reason to have not enjoyed House of Leaves.
+A lot of people don't like {{<blue>}}House{{</blue>}} of Leaves because Zampanó is unbearably pretentious and Johnny is unbearably lewd, this is a an entirely valid complaint and I think a good reason to have not enjoyed {{<blue>}}House{{</blue>}} of Leaves.

-A lot of people like House of Leaves because it's a rich, layered, seemingly-solvable mystery and they can devote many hours to trying to unearth its rich trove of mysteries.
+A lot of people like {{<blue>}}House{{</blue>}} of Leaves because it's a rich, layered, seemingly-solvable mystery and they can devote many hours to trying to unearth its rich trove of mysteries.

 ![](./badtime.png)

-A lot of people don't like House of Leaves because it's fundamentally an unsolvable mystery where most of the threads lead _nowhere_.
+A lot of people don't like {{<blue>}}House{{</blue>}} of Leaves because it's fundamentally an unsolvable mystery where most of the threads lead _nowhere_.

-I think that House of Leaves works and is worthwhile because _it is thematically and structurally about unsolvable mysteries_.
+I think that {{<blue>}}House{{</blue>}} of Leaves works and is worthwhile because _it is thematically and structurally about unsolvable mysteries_.
 It's a rumination on the meaning and draw of unsolvable
 {{< sidenote mysteries. >}}
 Like, for example, the unsolvable mystery of death, which had just, at time of writing, claimed Mark's father, causing Mark himself to experience a bit of an unhealthy fixation with an unknowable concept.
-Grief, too, is a major theme of House of Leaves.
+Grief, too, is a major theme of {{<blue>}}House{{</blue>}} of Leaves.
 The house is death.
 The house is grief.
 {{< /sidenote >}}

 The book is the house, the house is the book, and both the book and the house are impossible, unresolvable labyrinths concocted by grieving conmen with unhealthy fixations.